Missouri bellwether: Possible causes

 Location and demographics are most often cited as the cause of Missouri's bellwether status.
 In 2004, the Chicago Tribune called Missouri the "bellwether state that almost exactly mirrors the demographic, economic and political makeup of the nation."
 A microcosm of the country's current political makeup, Missouri has its two Blue "coasts" of St. Louis and Kansas City with Red middle and southern areas (see Red states and blue states).

 Future of bellwether status

 Missouri is no longer thought of as a perennial swing state.
-Since 1964, the only three Democrats it has backed have been Southerners: Lyndon B. Johnson, Jimmy Carter, and Bill Clinton.
+Since 1964, the only three Democrats it has backed have been Southerners: Lyndon B. Johnson from Texas, Jimmy Carter from Georgia, and Bill Clinton from Arkansas.
 In 2008, Missouri narrowly voted for the losing candidate, Republican John McCain, despite a sizable electoral college win for Democrat Barack Obama.
 In 2012, Missouri favored losing candidate Mitt Romney by nearly 10 percentage points, despite another significant victory for Obama in the rest of the country.
-In 2016 and 2020, Missouri again voted strongly Republican, this time for Donald Trump, despite Trump losing the latter election.
-This marked the third time in four presidential elections that Missouri supported a losing Republican.
+In 2016, 2020, and 2024, Missouri voted by 18.5%, 15.4%, and 18.4%, respectively for Republican Donald Trump.
+Trump won in 2016, lost in 2020, and won again in 2024.
 Missouri has not supported any Democratic candidate since Bill Clinton in 1996, despite there being three subsequent elections won by Democrats.